agustinruatta/time-tracker/README.md

 # Commands
 There are eight commands:

-- `start`: when you start working.
+- `start`: when you start to work.
-- `stop`: when you stop working.
+- `stop`: when you stop to work.
 - `start-task`: when you start a task.
 - `stop-task`: when you stop a task.
 - `tasks`: list of tasks